soulphysics/.emacs.d/README.md

 ### Use a better package manager

 We want to install a better package manager.
 The basic pre-installed package manager is called elpa.
 You can access it within emacs by going to M-x package-list --- but let's install the superior "melpa" manager first.
-The necessary code for this is included in the .emacs file.
+The necessary code for this is included in the init.el file.

 ## All Things LaTeX